 The Company considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
+Cash equivalents may include bank demand deposits and money market funds that invest primarily in certificates of deposit, commercial paper, and U.S. government agency securities and treasuries.
+The Company records interest income received on cash and cash equivalents to other income (expense), net in the consolidated statements of operations.
 The Company has significant cash balances at financial institutions which throughout the year regularly exceed the federally insured limit of \$250,000.
-Any loss incurred or a lack of access to such funds could have a significant adverse effect on the Company's financial condition, results of operations, and cash flows.
+Any loss incurred or a lack of access to such funds could have a significant adverse effect on the Company's financial condition, results of operations, and cash flow.